wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, the method is also used by helper functions `invalidateExceptRequestor()` and `invalidateAll()` as a building block to implement more complicated coherence transactions.

+`invalidateSharer()` first checks that the given sharer is in fact an actual sharer.
+If negative, this function does nothing and just returns.
+Then it creates a new event object with the given command (default to `Inv`), and then initializes the object either with metadata from the originating event (if not `NULL`), or just initializes with the name of the current cache as the original requestor.
+Destination of the event is set to the name of the sharer.

+The method then inserts an entry with the name of the sharer and the event ID into `responses`.
+The event is sent by calling `forwardByDestination()` after computing the delivery time.
+At last, the number of ACKs to expect in the response handler is incremented by calling `incrementAcksNeeded()`.